Disabled Students' Allowances (DSA)

 - You get a comprehensive assessment of your study needs.

-- It could help pay for specialist equipment and assistive software, a study support helper, additional costs such as printing costs and travel costs.
+- It could help pay for specialist equipment and assistive software, a study support helper and additional costs such as printing costs and travel costs.

-- DSA supplements any adjustments made by the Open University.
+- DSA supplements any adjustments made by the OU.

 - Both undergraduates and postgraduates can apply.